Home » Biography » Jyotiba Phule

 Jyotiba Phule as Social Reformer

 • The traditional Brahmins and other upper castes were attacked by Mahatma Jyotirao and labelled as “hypocrites.”
-He ran an anti-authoritarian campaign and exhorted the “peasants” and “proletariat” to resist the limitations placed on them.
+He ran an anti-authoritarian campaign and encouraged the “peasants” and “proletariat” to resist the limitations placed on them.

 • The society’s traditional Brahmins were incensed by Jyotirao’s actions.
 They accused him of corrupting societal rules and regulations.
 He was charged with representing the Christian Missionaries by many.